Life Insurance for Amitriptyline users.

 Why do life insurance companies care if I’ve been prescribed Amitriptyline?

-A pre-existing medical condition that can vary significantly from one patient to the next.
-This is why most (if not all) life insurance underwriters are going to want to use the fact that you have been prescribed Amitriptyline as an “outline” or a “roadmap” to guide them on what kind of questions they will need to ask in order to make sure that you are an “acceptable” risk to their company.
+A pre-existing medical condition can vary significantly from one patient to the next.
+This is why most (if not all) life insurance underwriters are going to want to use the fact that you have been prescribed Amitriptyline as an “outline” or a “roadmap” to guide them on what kind of questions they will need to ask to make sure that you are an “acceptable” risk to their company.

 What kind of information will the insurance companies ask me or be interested in?